-91 Joint Federal-State Task Force on Electric Transmission, 175 FERC ¶ 61,224 (June 18, 2021).

-representatives from 10 state commissions (two from each NARUC region).
+On June 17, 2021, the FERC established a Joint Federal-State Task Force on Electric Transmission ("Transmission Task Force").
+The Transmission Task Force is comprised of all FERC Commissioners as well as representatives from 10 state commissions (two from each NARUC region).
 State commission representatives will serve one-year terms from the date of appointment by FERC and in no event will serve on the Task Force for more than three consecutive terms.
 The Transmission Task Force will convene multiple formal meetings annually, with FERC issuing orders fixing the time and place and agenda for each meeting, and the meetings will be open to the public for listening and observing and on the record.
 The Transmission Task Force will focus on "topics related to efficiently and fairly planning and paying for transmission, including transmission to facilitate generator interconnection, that provides benefits from a federal and state perspective."
 New England is represented by Commissioners Riley Allen (VT PUC) and Matt Nelson (Chair, MA DPU).